juanelas/paillier-bigint/README.md

 <a name="new_PublicKey_new"></a>

 ### new PublicKey(n, g)
-Creates an instance of class PaillierPublicKey
+Creates an instance of class PublicKey

 | Param | Type | Description |